HSBC Bank Plc - Form 8.5 (EPT/RI) - Kape Technologies plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerAngst vor weiteren Zinserhöhungen: SMI etwas leichter -- DAX im Minus -- Asiens Börsen schliessen mit Verlusten
+Börse aktuell - Live TickerZinssorgen belasten Marktstimmung: SMI gibt ab -- DAX tiefer -- Asiens Börsen letztlich in Rot

-Der heimische und der deutsche Aktienmarkt bewegen sich am Freitag in der Verlustzone.
-Die wichtigsten asiatischen Aktienindizes gaben vor dem Wochenende nach.
+Der heimische wie auch der deutsche Aktienmarkt notieren im Mittwochshandel mit Verlusten.
+An den asiatischen Börsen ging es zur Wochenmitte abwärts.

 finanzen.net News